pi-2r/Easy-install/README.md

  Change the chmod of this script, in order to make it executable (chmod +x setup.sh)

  Step3:
- Run the scrip: sudo ./setup.sh
+ Run the scrip: sudo ./setup.sh arg or sudo ./setup.sh showme in order to read all the options